 This course is an introduction to accounting with math review.
 The course covers the accounting cycle, chart of accounts, journals, worksheets with adjustments, financial reports and closing entries.

 This course is designed to develop effective written communication skills.
-The course features the study of the correct usage of grammar, spelling, punctuation, business letters, memos, and short reports.
+The course features the study of the correct usage of grammar, spelling, and punctuation.

 G005 Computer Concepts - 75 hrs